rbpatt2019/rbpatt2019.github.io/_pages/cv.md

 {% include base_path %}

-## RESEARCH EXPERIENCE
+## WORK EXPERIENCE

 ### The National Institute of Neurological Disorders and Stroke, NIH,	Bethesda, MD, USA

 _Pre-Doctoral Fellow_, Oct.
 2019 - Present
 - Supervisor: Dr. Ariel Levine
--	Implemented multiple machine learning classifiers in Python, including support vector machines, neural networks, and random forests, to create a cell-type classifying algorithm for implementation with a novel, reference dataset.
-This work has led to one manuscript, currently in preparation.
+-	Developed novel algorithm in R to create an intuitive, quantitative metric of cluster quality to reduce bias during cell-type identification in next-generation sequencing datasets.
+This work has led to one paper, recent submitted to Nature Methods.
--	Embraced novel idea of measuring both technical and biological cluster robustness with an R-based pipeline to reduce bias in cell-type identification using iterative, subsampled clustering.
-This work has led to one manuscript, currently in preparation.
+-	Implemented multiple machine learning classifiers in Python, including support vector machines and neural networks, to create a cell-type classifying algorithm for implementation with a reference, next generation sequencing dataset.
+This work has led to one manuscript, currently in preparation
 -	Full analysis of single cell RNA sequencing datasets, from pre-processing data using Bash scripting and command-line tools, to using R and Python packages, such as Seurat and Scanpy, for clustering and differential expression testing.
-- Experience in cluster computing using Biowulf, one of the world's 150 most powerful computers.
+- Excellent communication skills honed through frequent collaborations with laboratory colleagues.

 ### Dept. of Physiology, Anatomy, and Genetics, The University of Oxford, Oxford, UK, and The National Institute of Neurological Disorders and Stroke, NIH,	Bethesda, MD, USA